 He was a 7-time All-Star, an 8-time All-Defensive First Temaer, and led the league in steals in 1995.
-He won Olympic Gold Medals in 1992 and '96.
+He won Olympic Gold Medals in 1992 (the Dream Team, another title Jordan won with him) and '96.
 His Number 33 was retired by both the University of Central Arkansas and the Bulls.
 He was named to the Basketball Hall of Fame and the NBA's 50th Anniversary 50 Greatest Players.

 He is now a senior advisor to the Bulls.
 In 2011, at age 45, he led the NBA All-Star Celebrity Game in scoring.
 Even more importantly, he blocked a shot by Justin Bieber: "He played pretty well, but he has an ugly shot."
 Pippen thus proved not only that he could still play a little, but that his eyes still worked.